loicsikidi/tpm-pills/pills/01-why-tpm-is-super-dope.md

 Where a TPM shines is in its ubiquity!
 Indeed, it can be found almost everywhere: PCs, servers, network gear, an increasing number of embedded systems, and even in the cloud.
 Therefore, it's very likely that you can already take advantage of it without spending a dime.

-> *For example, if you have developed the bad habit of storing your SSH key pairs in plaintext (i.e. *`~/.ssh/`*), be aware that you can generate them with a TPM to protect yourself from data theft if your *filesystem* is compromised.*
+> For example, if you have developed the bad habit of storing your SSH key pairs in plaintext (i.e. *`~/.ssh/`*), be aware that you can generate them with a TPM to protect yourself from data theft if your *filesystem* is compromised.
 >
 > <div class="info">
+> <b>Tip</b>
+>
 > If you want to learn how: take a look at <a href="https://github.com/Foxboron/ssh-tpm-agent" target="_blank">ssh-tpm-agent</a> repo and its <a href="https://linderud.dev/blog/store-ssh-keys-inside-the-tpm-ssh-tpm-agent/" target="_blank">companion blog post</a>.
 ></div>

 This functionality (highly important as it is) is actually just the tip of the iceberg.
 The TPM standard aims to address a *root of trust* issue through the principle of ***Hardware Root of Trust*** (HRoT).
 This standard operates on the premise that it is safer to base certain low-level functions on *hardware* rather than *software*.

 For example, this concept can be applied during a machine's *boot* process, where measurements are transmitted to the TPM to verify its integrity[^3].

 ![](./images/01-pill/boot.png)